 Similar to nursing homes, assisted living communities also offer planned activities.

 Nursing homes and an assisted living communities differ in their appearance.
-While a nursing care center generally looks institutional because of the type of care provided, an assisted living usually resembles an apartment community.
+While a nursing home generally looks institutional because of the type of care provided, an assisted living usually resembles an apartment community.

 Assisted living communities provide their care services in the patients residential unit or room.